therealmoronto/therealmoronto/README.md

 ### 🚀 Featured Project
 **[Nimbo](https://github.com/therealmoronto/nimbo-wms)** — Decentralizing logistics for SME.
 A high-integrity warehouse ecosystem featuring a Double-Entry Stock Ledger.
 *This project serves as my architectural "gold standard."
-It demonstrates the practical application of DDD, Clean Architecture, MediatR, and Entity Framework Core in a complex domain.*
+It demonstrates the practical application of DDD, Clean Architecture, MediatR, Apache Kafka, Redis, Aspire and Entity Framework Core in a complex domain.*

 ---